-As such it’s essential to know your own state of mind when playing.
+As such it’s essential to know your state of mind when playing.
 Avoid playing when drunk or in a bad mood, and learn to watch your competitors as it’s only through capitalizing on opponent’s mistakes or mood swings that many games are won.
-And as always, practice makes perfect, which is why heading online to ladylucks.co.uk can be one of the best ways of improving your poker game without making too many silly mistakes.

-What’s key about many of the poker greats is that they always master their own game without worrying too much about what their competitors are doing.
-So rather than worrying about whether your opponent has that missing ace, just be careful to focus on your own hand on a round by round basis.
+What’s critical about many of the poker greats is that they always master their own game.
+They never worry too much about what their competitors are doing.
+So stop worrying about whether your opponent has that missing ace.
+Just be careful to focus on your hand on a round by round basis.

 4. Consider your stakes

-This means that you can start by making small bets and then work your way up if the game is going well, rather then just blowing all of your money on the very first game.
+This means that you can start by making small bets at first.
+And then work your way up if the game is going well.
+Don’t just blowing all of your money on the very first game.

 5. Plan your losses

-So this might not be the most pleasing tip, but it’s essential to plan your losses if you’re in the game for the long haul.
-This is because even the most skilled players will know when they have a hand that has no hope of winning, and will be able to walk away from this round without chasing down an unreasonable goal.
+So this might not be the most pleasing tip, but it’s essential to plan your losses.
+Especially if you’re in the game for the long haul.
+This is because even the most skilled players will know when they have a hand that has no hope of winning.
+Be able to walk away from this round without chasing down an unreasonable goal.

 6. Knowing when to bluff

-This is one of the hardest poker tricks to master as any beginner to the game will inevitably end up bluffing just about every other game, whereas the true poker pro knows that bluffing should very rarely be used, if at all.
+This is one of the hardest poker tricks to master as any beginner in the game.
+Any new user will inevitably end up bluffing just about every other game.
+Whereas the true poker pro knows that bluffing should very rarely be used, if at all.

 7. Keep your cards close

-This tip is kind of obvious but can easily be forgotten as all of the most advanced poker tips will come to nothing if your opponents manage to catch a quick glimpse of your cards.
+This poker help is kind of obvious but can quickly be forgotten.
+Other most advanced poker tips will come to nothing if your opponents manage to catch a quick glimpse of your cards.

-It’s because of this reason why many top poker players will make an effort to memorize the cards in their hand and keep them face down on the table.
-Whereas many newcomers to the game will make the fatal error of getting carried away and letting their competitors quickly see which cards they have.
+It’s because of this reason why many top poker players make an effort to memorize the cards in their hand.
+Whereas many newcomers to the game will make this fatal error.
+They get carried away and let their competitors quickly see which cards they have.

 8. Practice makes perfect

-Like any sport or game, it’s practicing and making mistakes that’s key to improving your game.
-This is why playing for fun, or even taking advantage of welcome bonuses on online casino sites can be handy as they allow you to try out some new moves without costing you a penny.
+Like any sport or game, it’s practicing and making mistakes that are key to improving your game.
+This is why playing for fun, or even taking advantage of welcome bonuses on online casino sites can be handy.
+As they allow you to try out some new moves without costing you a penny.

 9. Avoid tilt

 But even if you’re finding success at LadyLucks, it’s important not to get too carried away.
-The concept of ‘tilt’ has been around for many years of describing the way that poker players can sometimes let their emotions dictate their game play, rather than cool, hard mathematics.
+The concept of ‘tilt’ has been around for many years.
+It describes the way that poker players can sometimes let their emotions dictate their gameplay.

 So whether it’s understanding the laws of probability, governing your mood, or just getting some more practice at LadyLucks, there are plenty of simple measures you can take to improve your poker game.